-- Enter a reference code or name which will correspond uniquely with the source of the paper record, e.g., Your name, 2014 Field Cards. - Enter any information about the source of the published record. - If you import records ALWAYS to go back and amend the automatically generated reference to something more meaningful like the source of the third-party records.
+- Enter a reference code or name which will correspond uniquely with the source of the paper record.
+E.g. Your name, 2014 Field Cards. - Enter any information about the source of the published record. - If you import records ALWAYS to go back and amend the automatically generated reference to something more meaningful like the source of these third-party records.